luopio/dottedlandscape/README.rst

 The software aims to invite people from different backgrounds to play with the technology and come up with appropriate uses on their own.

+Will work on Linux, probably on Mac, not likely on Windows.

 .. _Python: http://www.python.org
 .. _Arduino: http://www.arduino.cc